 Some projects and research interests:

-Morphogenesis, tissue dynamics and controlled pattern formation
+Metabolism and morphogenesis, tissue dynamics and controlled pattern formation

-Universal algorithms to control stochastic biological processes at various scales
+Control of stochastic biological processes at various scales

 Phase separation and transport properties in active (biological) mixtures